badgateway/ketting/readme.md

 * `auth`, an object with autentication information.
 * `accept` a list of Content-Types which are accepted.
 Must follow the same format as the HTTP header.
+* `contentType` the default contentType the client sends over.
+By default this is `application/hal+json`.

 API